-Notes: 1.
-Transaction terms for the sale of products and the purchase of raw materials are determined based on market prices, etc.

-2. Deposit of surplus funds is carried out based on a deposit agreement.
-It is not recorded in the Transaction amount column, since the amount is moving daily.

-3. Interest rates for interest payment are determined in view of prevailing market values.

-4. Terms for the construction of production equipment are determined in view of prevailing market values, etc.
+- Notes: 1.
+Transaction terms for the sale of products and the purchase of raw materials are determined based on market prices, etc. - 2.
+Deposit of surplus funds is carried out based on a deposit agreement.
+It is not recorded in the Transaction amount column, since the amount is moving daily. - 3.
+The interest rate for interest payment is determined in view of the market interest rate . - 4.
+The interest rate for loans is determined in view of the market interest rate and the interest rates on funds procured. - 5.
+Terms for the construction of production equipment are determined in view of prevailing market values, etc.

-11. Notes on Per Share Information
+10. Notes on Per Share Information

-Net assets per share 2,091.59 yen Net income per share 192.84 yen
+Net assets per share 2,314.49 yen Net income per share 171.11 yen